All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Addictive substances hijack this system.
 Alcohol, nicotine, opioids, and other drugs cause large dopamine surges in the nucleus accumbens, creating the intense pleasure that drives repeated use.
 Over time, the brain adapts, requiring more of the substance to achieve the same effect.

 GLP-1 receptors are present throughout this reward pathway.
 When activated, they appear to modulate dopamine release.
 Studies in animals show that GLP-1 receptor agonists reduce the dopamine surge caused by addictive substances.
-This does not eliminate pleasure entirely.
+This doesn't eliminate pleasure entirely.
 It seems to normalize reward processing, reducing the outsized response that drives compulsive use.

 "Compounding pharmacies serve a critical role in healthcare, but patients need to understand the difference between a properly regulated 503B facility and an unregulated operation.
 Ask about PCAB accreditation and third-party testing.", Dr. Scott Brunner, PharmD, Alliance for Pharmacy Compounding